Brooke Foss Westcott: Legacy and influence

 Westcott was not a narrow specialist.
 He loved poetry, music and art.
 His literary sympathies were wide.
 He would never tire of praising Euripides, and studied the writings of Robert Browning.
-He was also said to be a talented draughtsman, and used often to say that if he had not taken orders he would have become an architect.
+He was also said to be a talented draughtsman and used often to say that if he had not taken orders he would have become an architect.
 He followed with delight the development of natural science studies at Cambridge.
 He spared no pains to be accurate, or to widen the basis of his thought.
 Thus he devoted one summer vacation to the careful analysis of Auguste Comte's Politique positive.

 He studied assiduously The Sacred Books of the East, and earnestly contended that no systematic view of Christianity could afford to ignore the philosophy of other religions.
 The outside world was wont to regard him as a mystic; and the mystical, or sacramental, view of life enters, it is true, very largely into his teaching.
 He had in this respect many points of similarity with the Cambridge Platonists of the 17th century, and with F. D. Maurice, for whom he had profound regard.
-An amusing instance of his unworldliness was his observation that, "I never went to the Derby.
+An amusing instance of his unworldliness was his observation that "I never went to the Derby.
 Once, though, I nearly did: I happened to be passing through Derby, that very day".

 He was a strong supporter of Church reform, especially in the direction of obtaining larger powers for the laity.

 He kept himself aloof from all party strife.
 He describes himself when he says:

 His theological work assigned great importance to Divine Revelation in Holy Scripture and in the teaching of history.
 His own studies have largely contributed in England to their current understanding of the doctrines of the Resurrection and the Incarnation.
 His work in conjunction with Hort upon the Greek text of the New Testament will endure as what is thought to be one of the greatest achievements of English Biblical criticism.
 The principles which are explained in Hort's introduction to the text had been arrived at after years of elaborate investigation and continual correspondence and discussion between the two friends.
 The place which it almost at once took among scientific scholars in Britain and throughout Europe was a recognition of the great advance which it represented in the use and classification of ancient authorities.
 His commentaries rank with Lightfoot's as the best type of Biblical exegesis produced by the English Church in the 19th century.

+Some American fundamentalists have denounced Westcott's and Hort's Greek text of the Bible as corrupt.
+Most of these critics subscribe to the King James Only movement.

 A portrait of Westcott by William Edwards Miller is in the collection of Trinity College, Cambridge.

 Brooke Foss Westcott is remembered in the Church of England with a commemoration on 27 July.